Master Services Agreement (MSA)

 Service Targets.
 Operating targets, not SLAs.
 No service credits apply.

 Limitations.
-Managed Security is not insurance and does not guarantee prevention of all incidents.
-Effectiveness depends on full deployment of required sensors and Customer adherence to minimum-security standards.
+Managed Security is not insurance and does not guarantee the prevention of all incidents.
+Effectiveness depends on the full deployment of required sensors and Customer adherence to minimum security standards.

 Customer Responsibilities.
 Enable required logging sources, maintain currency of assets, and execute recommended containment actions promptly.
 Provide an after-hours on-call contact.